HPE-CSC/Example-16-DEC-29/CONTRIBUTING.md

-add new file contributing.md into current repo
+add new file contributing.md to current repo delete and add some characters